aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ## Data analysis

 We quantified the effect of phylogenetic distance on each of distributional (Hypothesis 1) and diet (Hypothesis 2) similarity.
-First, we calculated phylogenetic distance between each pair of species, then fit several functions to the relationship between phylogenetic diversity an either distributional or diet similarity.
-We used linear, constant, and several appropriate nonlinear functions (nonlinear, because our measures of similarity are bounded by 0 and 1; see below).
-We compared these models using AIC and generated confidence intervals as appropriate (parametric or bootstrap for linear and nonlinear, respectively).
+First, we calculated phylogenetic distance between each pair of species.
 We evaluated both distributional and diet similarity between predators using Pianka's index of niche overlap [@Pianka1974]:

 $O_{kl}=\dfrac{\sum_i^n{p_{il} p_{ik}}}{\sqrt{\sum_i^n{p_{il}^2} \sum_i^n{p_{ik}^2}}}$

 For each pair of predators, $p_{ik}$ and $p_{il}$ represent the preference of predator $k$ or $l$ for resource or habitat $i$.
 The value $O_{kl}$ represents similarity (in our case, in either distribution or diet) and ranges from 0 (complete dissimilarity) to 1 (complete similarity).
 The $n$ resources represent the different habitats surveyed for Hypothesis 1 (distributional similarity), or the different prey species assayed for Hypothesis 2 (diet similarity).
 Preference ($p_{ik}$) represents the proportion of a predator's total metabolic capacity found in a particular bromeliad (Hypothesis 1); or the proportion of feeding trials in which it ate a particular prey (Hypothesis 2).
-We also compared these effects via a Mantel test, to check for overall correlation between the phylogenetic distance matrix and dissimilarity in either predator distribution or diet preferences.
+We then compared these effects via a Mantel test, to check for overall correlation between the phylogenetic distance matrix and dissimilarity in either predator distribution or diet preferences.

 We divided the analysis of this experiment into three parts: quantifying the effect of phylogenetic distance on prey community similarity, on community and ecosystem responses, and on non-additive effects of predator combinations.
 First, we compared the four treatments with single predator species by calculating the similarity in species composition (Pianka's index) between surviving prey communities and relating this to the phylogenetic distance between predators with a linear regression.
 If predator feeding choices are phylogenetically conserved, that diet similarity will decline with increasing phylogenetic distance.